Wednesday, October 25, 2017 | South Africa – Drakensberge, Matatiele | Petra

 CAPE OF GOOD HOPE

-In the wine region of Franschhoek, Stellenbosch and Paarl, about 50 kilometers north east of Cape Town, wonderful traditional wine estates offer you a good time.
+In the wine region of Franschhoek, Stellenbosch and Paarl, about 50 kilometers north east of Cape Town, many wonderful traditional wine estates offer you a good time.
 Gourmets will enjoy delicious wine and food.
 We never had a better steak before.
 Thatched roof cottages of Netherlands style in the middle of extented vine-yards, sky touching mountains, rich roses in big gardens – what a beauty all around us.

 OUR TRUCK IS THERE